DrazorV/Keystone/README.md

 ## Disclaimer ⚠️
 + This is bot is maintained and developed only by me
 + Bugs and unintended actions may exists
-+ The bot is being hosted on www.heroku.com and thus limitations exist
++ The bot is being hosted on a raspberry pi on my local network and thus limitations exist
 + Any kind of help is very welcome
 + I will try my best to provide a well functioning discord bot
 + If you want to see any new commands/functions please contact me on my discord server or my email address: vagelisp.97@gmail.com